wp-plugins/prosperent-suite/trunk/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 3.0.7 =
+* Fixed content placement and product store
+* Added Recent Searches Widget
+* Option to add categories to No Resaults on product searches, and Top Products widget (will help with niche sites)
+* Added option to change grid view image sizes
+* Fixed some theme issues
+* Plugin will now try to create prosperent_cache and prosperent-themes directories
+* Added button to clear cache under General Options (only visible when Caching is enabled)
+* Cache times are now variables for easy changing in the prosperent-suite.php file
+* Recent Searches show up at the bottom of Product Search settings, to allow you to delete unwanted searches
+* Fixed bug with '/' in brand/merchant names
+* Fixed bug that some servers weren't rendering short code .phtml
+* Fixed WordPress Demo URLs
+* Updated README.txt
+* [Prosperent Demo](http://wordpress.prosperentdemo.com/) has been redone to offer a more in depth guide

 = 3.0.6 =
 * Fixed product search widget, broke it in last update